47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-Thanks to 47 Degrees for sponsoring and pushing the development of Arrow and Arrow Meta
+Thanks to 47 Degrees for sponsoring and pushing the development of Arrow and Arrow Meta.

+47 Degrees happens to be hanging a booth here at KotlinConf, so please be sure to stop by to say hello - we'll be happy to answer any questions about Arrow, Meta, or 47.

 ---